 This workshop will provide an overview of the summer program, including expectations for working in Japanese research labs and dealing with cultural differences.
 The pre-departure program will be held at Rice University the day immediately prior to departure for Japan.

-The capstone experience of NanoJapan will be a poster presentation at the Rice Quantum Institute (RQI) Summer Colloquium, which highlights the best of undergraduate and graduate research in areas relating to quantum phenomena.
+The capstone experience of NanoJapan will be a poster presentation at the Rice Quantum Institute (RQI) Summer Research Colloquium, which highlights the best of undergraduate and graduate research in areas relating to quantum phenomena.
 This symposium will include a re-entry program for NanoJapan students that will address professional development including communication and presentation skills workshops, resume and interview workshops, a seminar on integrating their international experience into future academic and career plans, and a seminar highlighting further opportunities for international study and research for STEM students

-All students receive international airfare and a stipend of up to $4,500 funded by the NSF to be used towards their living expenses abroad.
+All students receive international airfare and a stipend of up to $4,500, funded by the NSF, to be used towards their living expenses abroad.
 Group international airfare is arranged by Rice University and housing, typically in university dorms, is arranged by research host labs in collaboration with the NanoJapan Program.
 Students use their stipends to pay for their internship housing.

 All NanoJapan students will received International Health Insurance through the CISI policy offered by the University of Tulsa.
 This insurance will be valid for the duration of your time in Japan and provides medical illness or accident coverage along with medical evacuation and repatriation of remains.
 Participants are also required to rent a Japanese cell phone through Piccell Wireles to use for the duration of their stay abroad.
 Students use their stipend to pay for their cell phone rental fees and usag.